ovh/docs/pages/cloud/storage/highperf-faq/guide.en-gb.md

 ### What is the difference between S3 object storage classes and SWIFT object storage classes?

 The Object Storage S3 storage classes are largely compatible with the S3 protocol and have a recent design, high performance and good bandwidth.
-This solution is regularly updated with new features
+This solution is regularly updated with new features.

 SWIFT storage classes are older generation classes and no longer benefit from developments.
 They are accessible through the OpenStack SWIFT protocol.

 #### How do I know which storage class is suitable for my uses?

-OVHcloud offers 3 S3 storage classes:
+OVHcloud offers three S3 storage classes:

 - **High Performance** for your latency and bandwidth intensive applications
 - **Standard** for large storages for which you are looking for a better price/performance ratio, e.g. for websites, image-sharing libraries or backup devices,